-Just out of the blue a few days ago our 5-year-old grandson had what we thought was a seizure.
+Just out of the blue, a few days ago, our 5-year-old grandson had what we thought was a seizure.
 He had three or four on that day.
 He’s been booked in for an EEG as they are suspecting epilepsy.
-Because he has Noonan Syndrome are there any other possible causes for the seizures?
+Because he has Noonan Syndrome, are there any other possible causes for the seizures?
 Is it different to the general population?
-Or should we be considering other causes?
+Should we be considering other causes?

 We certainly have seen a slight increase in seizures with Noonan Syndrome.
 They don’t seem to have a particularly different pattern from some of the other epilepsy we have but maybe we could have some general points about how we diagnose and treat epilepsy.
 It is important to note that sometimes it can be difficult to distinguish a seizure from a fainting episode that’s caused by an abnormal heart rhythm.
 It’s unlikely to be that but a heart rhythm abnormality is one of the things that need to be thought about and having an ECG should be part of the investigation.
 The ECG would look at the electrical activity in the heart, the EEG is looking at the electrical activity in the brain in an identical manner and seeing if there are any sporadic intermittent changes that we would associate with the seizure activity.